You have set up an online retail store, popularly known as e-commerce site, and the next you expect is to start making

 In SEO, on-page optimization is nothing to ever joked with.

 Increasing conversion rate is basically about the on-page optimization of your online store.

 You can target new customers to your store by running marketing on established blogs and social media, but increasing conversion is about making the site appealing to the customers.

 You need to understand your target age group, gender, location, and others and optimize your site to fit their general interest.

-For example, young people can see clearly than old people, adjust your site’s font accordingly.
+For example, young people can see more clearly than old people, adjust your site’s font accordingly.

-Also, try different fonts throughout the year, like every quarter of the year, and see our your customers respond.
+Also, try different fonts throughout the year, like every quarter of the year, and see your customers respond.

 You can even ask for suggestions on your tweaks and your customers will suggest what’s better.

-It’s good to be a customers’ focused if you want to increase your revenue in any business.
+It’s good to be customers’ focused if you want to increase your revenue in any business.

-Of course yes, you shouldn’t try out twelve fonts on one page, but gradually increase it with few points.
+Of course yes, you shouldn’t try out twelve fonts on one page, but gradually increase it by few points.

 Even if someone stays on your website with no intention of buying, the right font or the right length of the text can mean that this person deals with your offer in more detail – and in the end, even buys something.